 Originally from Australia, Jeremy was probably lucky to make it through childhood at all.
 An incident with a fork and a powerpoint, an ugly meeting of head and golf club, a stunt man style motorcycle accident and many tear inducing piano lessons all colluded against him.
 Luckily, he was placed behind a double bass in his early teens, focussing all his self destructive energies on the never ending pursuit of the near impossible.

-The last 14 years he has spent freelancing through the UK and Europe, including stints as guest principal in Spanish, Norwegian and UK orchestras.
-While Jeremy has enjoyed a particularly close association with the Philharmonia and London Symphony Orchestras during this time he has worked extensively with most of this country’s wonderful ensembles, playing with some of the finest musicians in the world.
-It should be noted that many of the conductors and soloists have also been quite good.
+Jeremy went on to spent 14 years freelancing through the UK and Europe, including stints as guest principal in Spanish, Norwegian and UK orchestras.
+He enjoyed a particularly close association with the Philharmonia and London Symphony Orchestras during this time and worked extensively with ensembles across the country, playing with some of the world’s finest orchestral musicians, conductors and soloists.

-When he’s not at work, Jeremy can be found spending as much time as possible with his wife and young son, and their very lazy greyhound.
+When not at work Jeremy enjoys spending time with his wife and two young children and their very lazy greyhound.

 Supported by an anonymous donor